 3. In general, we will not publish reviews of pharmacological or other biological interventions which are at an early stage of development.
 Interventions of interest should be licensed or close to licensing.
 If the proposal concerns an intervention licensed for other purposes which is now suggested for use in dementia, then we will expect to see evidence that there is RCT evidence suitable for inclusion.

-4. Cochrane has a strict conflicts of interest policy which prospective authors should consult when considering the compostition of their author team.
+4. Cochrane has a strict conflicts of interest policy which prospective authors should consult when considering the composition of their author team.

-For details of all the steps involved in producing a review, please see our CDCIG Editorial Process
+For details of all the steps involved in producing a review, please see our Editorial Process 2020 (word doument)

 Cochrane reviews require a considerable time to produce so commitment is essential.
 Whilst we will do everything we can to support author teams, it is worth noting that the time needed to complete them is often more than expected.

 Very occasionally we have to reject a review.
 Please see here the link to Cochrane's policy on rejecting reviews.

 We have several author support documents prepared by the Cochrane Editorial Resources Committee.
 Please contact Sue Marcus firstname.lastname@example.org for these.